 By integrating feeding rates with UVC data across a gradient of grazing biomass, we generated reef-level estimates of potential grazing pressure at four Indo-Pacific coral reefs.
-Our study demonstrates how benthic habitat and fishing pressure influence the functional potential of herbivore assemblages, at scales which are relevant for understanding ecosystem-level responses to disturbances such as bleaching (Nash et al. 2016a).
-Cropping pressure is likely to increase in response to stressors which clear substrate space for turf growth, though responses to physical disturbances will vary between species according to their life history characteristics (e.g. recruitment rates, Russ et al. 2018).
+Our study demonstrates how benthic habitat and fishing pressure influence the functional potential of herbivore assemblages, at relevant scales for understanding ecosystem-level responses to disturbances such as bleaching (Nash et al. 2016a).
+Cropping pressure is likely to increase in response to stressors which clear substrate space for turf growth, though responses to physical disturbances will vary across species according to their life history characteristics (e.g. recruitment rates, Russ et al. 2018).
 Intact reef structure will be critical for maintenance of scraping functions, though reefs in close proximity to human populations are unlikely to return to wilderness levels of grazing pressure, even with protection from fishing (MacNeil et al. 2015).
 For a given level of biomass, dominance by smaller-bodied fishes will enhance grazing, though we stress that biomass was by far the most important predictor of grazing functions and recovery or protection of fish biomass will help ensure herbivory processes are functionally intact on degraded coral reefs (Williams et al. 2016).

 Acknowledgements